agupta0905/AGBsvdquartets/README.md

 The files in each "pipeline-" folder are a combination of shell scripts and qsub scripts for the UIUC campus cluster.

-0) pipeline-data_processing contains scripts to sample a portion of the shorten phylip alignments,
-1) pipeline-summary_methods

-1.
-2.
-3.
-4.